AP Human Geography AP Exam Review: A thorough look to Mastering the Test

 Active Learning Through Practice

-work with Flashcards and Mnemonics
+make use of Flashcards and Mnemonics

 Review Past Free-Response Questions